 This manual offers basic leaning techniques that may form the basis for adaptation to specific RV-type aircraft fitted with a typical Lycoming power plant.
 This information is based on combustion science and may deviate from information provided in Lycoming engine manuals in some cases.
 Extensive discussion regarding proper leaning techniques is beyond the scope of this publication and will be unique to each engine installation and configuration.
 This is one area that requires careful technical study and also one area where the engine manufacturer's manual may not be all that helpful, or even contain poor or erroneous information.
 The other place that a Lycoming manual may be of little use is if the engine is fitted with an advanced ignition system, balanced injectors, a modified induction system or other improvements.
-Another "game changer" is the adoption of advanced engine monitoring systems.
-The accuracy of these displays can provide a new precision to engine operation that wasn't available in the past.
+Another "game changer" is the adoption of advanced engine operation that wasn't available in the past.
 Depending on the configuration of the engine, it may take some research to cull through the information available to establish procedures or develop techniques for a specific installation.